Vagus Nerve Breathing

 And perhaps the most powerful part: it is always available to you.

-You could do mini breath holds hundreds of times a day: before a meeting, before answering a message, before reacting to stress.
+You could do mini breath holds hundreds of times a day: before a meeting, before answering a message, before reacting to stress, before a difficult conversation, before sleep.

 Imagine how you would think, feel, and act if you regularly returned to that state of calm and balance.